parkjin-nim/Manhattan_in_Seoul/README.md

-# github-example
-hello public !
+# New York vs Seoul